Visits to Hawaii

 The southern coast of the Island of

-Hawaii is volcanically active, with Kilauea volcano regularly pouring molten
+Hawaii is volcanically active, with its Kilauea volcano regularly

-lava across subdivision roadways and into the ocean.
-The southeastern
+pouring molten lava across forests, roadways and into the ocean.
+The

-part of the island is home to a significant coffee bean growing
+southeastern part of the island, south of Kona, is home to a boutique

-industry, proudly producing the famously strong “Kona” type coffee.
+coffee bean growing industry, proudly producing the famously strong Kona

 rent a car or not